idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 <h3 id="2.9">2.9 hasInPort object property</h3>

-The association *hasInPort* specifies the InPorts or ParamPorts of a particular Block or Workflow that are used as input or parameter ports.
+The association *hasInPort* specifies the InPorts (including ParamPorts) of a particular Block or Workflow that are used as input data or parameter ports.

 **has domain**
 * yw:Block, yw:Workflow